 Invest in comfortable black dress shoes and a good suit.
 Work with a tailor or sales associate to confirm that your suit fits you correctly; this is far more important than the brand of the suit.

 Most employers still require business attire for interviews and many banks even expect students to be dressed up for briefings.
-Check out our Retail & Luxury Club’s professional dress tips for Women (pdf) and Men (pdf).
+Check out these professional dress tips covering female, male, and gender neutral stylings.

 Make sure you leave your current employer on good terms.
 You never know when you may need a reference or referral.